How Much Emergency Water to Store: Complete Guide

 Choosing Safe Water Storage Containers

 - Food-grade material.
-HDPE plastic is the most common and affordable choice.
-Look for the recycling symbol #2.
+HDPE plastic is the most common and affordable.
+Look for recycling symbol #2.

 - Labels that say “food-grade” or “potable water.”
 BPA-free is preferred.

-- Tight-fitting lids or spigots to reduce contamination.
+- Tight-fitting lids or spigots to reduce contamination risk.

-- Opaque or dark containers to limit light exposure and reduce algae growth.
+- Opaque or dark containers to limit light exposure and slow algae growth.

-- Factory-sealed bottled water (16 oz to 1 gal): Ready to use and portable.
+- Factory-sealed bottled water (16 oz to 1 gal): Ready to use, highly portable.
 Takes a lot of space for larger reserves.

-- Emergency water pouches (4 oz to 8 oz, 5–10 year shelf life): Brands like Datrex, SOS, and Mainstay carry Coast Guard approval and are designed for long-term storage.
+- Emergency water pouches (4 oz to 8 oz, 5–10 year shelf life): Brands like Datrex, SOS, and Mainstay carry Coast Guard approval.
 Compact and nearly indestructible.
 Higher cost per gallon, but ideal for go-bags and vehicle kits.

 - Reusable food-grade jugs (1 to 7 gallons): Easy to refill and store.
 Sanitize and rotate regularly.